selting/Two-Tier-Urban-Delivery/README.md

 ## Setting up the working environment
 * install Anaconda/Miniconda, Python and Gurobi following https://www.gurobi.com/documentation/quickstart.html (including obtaining and activating a gurobi license)
 * open the conda command prompt, navigate to this repository's location and create a new conda environment.
 You can use the `environment.yml` file so some basic necessary packages (e.g. for the examples) will already be installed with it.
+(Ensure that the file is UTF-8 encoded, if problems occur)
 ```bash
 conda env create -f environment.yml
 ```